 Even in the best of times, buying a home can be tough.
 It’s hard for first-time buyers to know what to expect, and in an era of rising interest rates and limited housing supply, it’s more important than ever to be a fully-informed borrower.

-FHA home loans are for many different kinds of borrower-experienced and first-time home buyers alike.
+FHA home loans are for many different kinds of borrowers.
+They are for experienced and first-time home buyers alike.
 But it’s easy to feel overwhelmed by the process if you are new to it or haven’t purchased real estate before.